mikandi/kandibilling-android-example/README.md

 ### What is this repository for? ###

 * Demonstrating the use of the Mikandi in-app billing library KandiBilling.
-* 1.0
+* version 1.1

 ### How do I get set up? ###

-* Clone this repo and compile and build.
-Ensure that the KandiLibs has been added as a library.
-* The KandiBilling library (Called KandiLibs) can be found here: https://github.com/mikandi/kandibilling-android
+* Clone this repository.
+* Import it into Android Studio.
+* Build and run the project.

 ### Who do I talk to? ###

-* Any Questions or issues get in touch mike@mikandi.com
+* Any questions or issues, get in touch support@mikandi.com